saucelabs/sauce-docs/docs/dev/error-messages.md

 **How to Resolve**

 *   If the issue is Selenium needing more than five minutes to run your command, you can use the `commandTimeout` capability to have Sauce wait longer for your command to execute.
-You can find out more about this capability in the **Timeouts** section of the [Test Configuration Options](/dev/test-configuration-options) topic.
+You can find out more about this capability under [Test Configuration Options > Timeouts section](/dev/test-configuration-options).
 *   If the cause is a browser crash, the easiest way to check is to watch the video of the test.
 If this is the case, you may be able to resolve the error by removing memory-hungry commands from your test script, like fetching the page source or taking screenshots with Selenium.